History of Kingsway College: 1905

 The second term of the school year 1904-05 opened on January 11 with eighteen in attendance.
 All the old students returned bringing others with them.
 A. O. Burrill observed, "If all the people in our conference could look in and hear some of the recitations, they would soon feel that this is the place for their youth.

 The churches supported their school.
 The church in St. Thomas presented the school with "a beautiful parlor wood stove".
 The winter term closed with a special program held in the parlor.
 President Burrill attended.
 The principal made a few remarks then nearly all the students took part with recitations and musical selections.
 Some were upon the coming of the Lord, while others were upon the Sabbath, conversion, the love of God, and other subjects.
 Burrill considered the papers good enough for use in giving Bible studies in people's homes.
 "Only think, these are the children of the Ontario churches.
 These young people have been getting this knowledge by studying in our own school.
 My heart rejoiced as I listened.
 Of Jesus it is said that he shall see of the travail of his soul and be satisfied.
 I can say that when I had heard and seen, my heart was well paid for all that I have tried to do to help the school.
 It has been the money donated by the brethren and sisters, and that received from the sale of Christ's Object Lessons that has made it possible for this school to exist.
 Those who have toiled to get means to place this school where it is, will rejoice to know that their labors have not been in vain.

 Principal Eugene Leland applied his creative mind to the work of education.
 The school organized a regular class in "Object Lessons" in the Spring term, presumably the course included the teaching of sales skills, a marketing class.
 As a result, they "hoped to see a lively interest awakened among the young people in the sale of this book."
 He asked of his readers, "What would the friends and patrons of the school think of organizing a class in giving treatments, and employing a trained nurse as teacher?
 The way seems to be opening up very providentially for this kind of instruction to be given."

+Brother Herbert Knister took charge of the school farm.
+"He is up with the lark and at it all day."